are shown in both the King James Version (KJV) & the Young's Literal

-In the end, I can only hope that the conclusion that you will come to is the obvious fact that the God of Israel was nailed to a cross and that the God of the new God of Israel was now the Redeemer of Israel as well as the Gentiles and that now He was in full Partnership with His Holy Father who had always been the spiritual God of Israel as well as of the Gentiles!
+In the end, I can only hope that the conclusion that you will come to is that the God of Israel was nailed to a cross and that the God of the new God of Israel was now the Redeemer of Israel as well as the God of the Gentiles and that now He was in full Partnership with His Holy Father who had always been the spiritual God of Israel as well as of the Gentiles!

-The best suggestion that I can give is for the reader to become a listener and click on this link: audio study as well as this one: This one is my personal favorite, you will understand why shortly Listen.
+The best suggestion that I can give is for the reader to become a listener and click on this link (There is NO commitment): This one is my personal favorite, you will understand why shortly.
+LISTEN The Seed

 Apart from that be very cautious of who your friends are, you will be drawn in by their spiritual influence just to stay as their friends.
 The Bible does speak on this, trust me, it is literally DEADLY.

 There is a conclusion to this matter and God designed it all by and through the death of His Son, Jesus Christ.
-Firstly, the Priesthood had to be changed -
+First, the Priesthood had to be changed.

 11 If therefore perfection were by the Levitical priesthood, (for under it the people received the law,) what further need was there that another priest should rise after the order of Melchisedec, and not be called after the order of Aaron?